 While we are in the middle of a pandemic that emphasizes social distancing it is harder to get the benefits of touch.
 If you have family or friends in your household this is the best time to help promote relaxation, spread compassion and share healing energies with this ancient therapy.
 Additionally, let’s remember when you give, you receive.
 Let’s help each other heal through these difficult times.

-This is a 3-day 2 weekend series that will be held Friday-Sunday.
-Kaneko Shiatsu Anma is beneficial for laymen and professionals alike.
+Kaneko Shiatsu Anma is beneficial for interested individuals and professionals alike.
 Each class we will cover different parts of the body.
 At the end, we’ll review and combine all the sequences and treat the body as a whole for healing the fundamental issue, beyond the local symptoms.

 Grandmaster Dr. DoAnn Kaneko and Alan Saruwatari, a former graduate of the Shiatsu Massage School of California will be teaching these classes.